isabella232/journeys.en/help/using/release-notes/documentation-updates.md

 * The triggering of multiple events has been added to the Test mode section [Read more](../building-journeys/testing-the-journey.md#firing_events)
 * The Test mode section has been updated regarding the new **Wait time in test** parameter.
 [Read more](../building-journeys/testing-the-journey.md)
 * The Test log section has been updated with external call error codes and responses.
 [Read more](../building-journeys/testing-the-journey.md#viewing_logs)
 * Timezone management is now centralized in the journey properties panel.
-[Read more](../building-journeys/changing-properties.md)
+Read more [here](../building-journeys/changing-properties.md#timezone) and [here](../building-journeys/timezone-management.md)
-* The Journey designer section has been updated to reflect the enhancements.
+* The Journey designer section has been updated to reflect recent enhancements.
 [Read more](../building-journeys/using-the-journey-designer.md)
 * The interface description has been updated with information on contextual help.
 [Read more](../about/user-interface.md#section_ksq_zr1_ffb)
 * The ability to cap calls to has been documented.
-XX
+Read more TBD
 * When browsing **XDM fields**, the friendly name is now displayed.
 Related sections have been updated.
-XXX
+Read more TBD

 ## February 2020 {#february-2020}